kratos12310/Sentiment-Analysis-on-Mispelled-texts/readme.md

 import indic.py as ind

-sentiment,acc=sentiment(text)     where text is the eng mispelled text on which sentiment analysis will be done
+sentiment,acc=ind.sentiment(text)     where text is the eng mispelled text on which sentiment analysis will be done

 sentiment contains the polartity and acc stores the accuracy